Basement Bar Ideas: 7 Key Design Elements for Your Remodel

 As the traditional way to light bars, pendant lighting works well over nearly all bar top styles.
 Most bars look best with a series of three or four evenly spaced pendants centered above the countertop; just be sure they're hung high enough for optimal head clearance.

-If you’re really looking to strike an atmospheric mood, consider installing LED lighting.
-Highly versatile LED light strips allow you to illuminate virtually any area of your bar; they even let you change the color of the lights when you’re ready for something different.
+If you're really looking to strike an atmospheric mood, consider installing LED lighting.
+Highly versatile LED light strips allow you to illuminate virtually any wall or surface of your bar; they even let you change the color of the lights when you're ready for something different.
+Thoughtful lighting adds a sense of warmth and hospitality, helping your guests feel at ease.
+For homeowners who prefer a modern edge, sleek pendants and layered fixtures can enhance the contemporary character of your space.

 Hogan Design & Construction Basement Pricing Guide Interactive Flipbook Download